Robert Trump: Career

-When concern was expressed about violent video games, in the wake of the Columbine High School massacre in 1999, "political luminaries", including Robert Trump, were added to the board of directors for ZeniMax Media, parent company to Bethesda Softworks. until his death in 2020.
+When concern was expressed about violent video games in the wake of the 1999 Columbine High School massacre, "political luminaries", including Robert Trump, were added to the board of directors for ZeniMax Media, Bethesda Softworks' parent company.
 During his tenure as a director, ZeniMax published several series, including Fallout, The Elder Scrolls, Doom, and Wolfenstein.
-His role at the company was highlighted by media outlets in the wake of the Parkland school shooting, when his brother linked video games to violence and subsequently met with various industry chiefs, including Robert Altman, CEO of ZeniMax.
+Media outlets highlighted his role at the company in the wake of the Parkland school shooting, when his brother linked video games to violence and subsequently met with various industry chiefs, including Robert Altman, CEO of ZeniMax.
 In addition to being a board member at ZeniMax, Trump was also an investor in the company.

-In the years prior to his death, Robert Trump was the president of Trump Management, Inc., Fred Trump's business, later owned by the Trump siblings, including Donald and Robert, as well as their sisters Maryanne Trump-Barry and Elizabeth Trump-Grau.
+Robert Trump was the president of Trump Management, Inc., Fred Trump's business, later owned by the Trump siblings, including Donald, Robert, Maryanne Trump-Barry, and Elizabeth Trump-Grau.
 At some point, Trump worked as a real estate developer.

 Mary Trump book lawsuit

-In June 2020, Robert Trump filed a lawsuit seeking to preclude the upcoming publication of the book by his niece, Mary L. Trump, Too Much and Never Enough.
-Trump's lawsuit was based on a 2001 confidentiality agreement Mary Trump signed in settling a lawsuit related to her grandfather, Fred Trump's, will and estate.
+In June 2020, Robert Trump filed a lawsuit seeking to preclude the upcoming publication of his niece Mary L. Trump's book Too Much and Never Enough.
+Trump's lawsuit was based on a 2001 confidentiality agreement she signed in settling a lawsuit related to her grandfather Fred Trump's will and estate.

-Justice Hal B. Greenwald of the New York Supreme Court ruled in July 2020 that the book's publisher, Simon & Schuster, was not a party to the 2001 NDA, and its rights to publish the book were not restricted by that agreement.
+In July 2020, Justice Hal B. Greenwald of the New York Supreme Court ruled that the book's publisher, Simon & Schuster, was not a party to the 2001 NDA, and its rights to publish the book were not restricted by that agreement.
 Greenwald affirmed that Mary Trump's contract with the publisher gave her no ability to halt publication at that point.
 The book was published on July 14, 2020.

 Personal life

 Robert Trump lived in Millbrook, New York.
-In 2012, Blaine Trump put her $17.5 million mansion in Millbrook up for sale.

-In 1984, Trump married Blaine Beard, whom he met at a Christie's fundraiser.
+In 1984, he married Blaine Beard, whom he met at a Christie's fundraiser.
 He had a stepson named Christopher Trump-Retchin.
-In October 2004, Blaine overdosed on pills and was hospitalized at Mount Sinai Hospital in Manhattan after she learned that Robert bought a $3.7 million house on Long Island for his secretary and then-girlfriend Ann Marie Pallan.
-They were involved in a lengthy divorce battle that lasted from 2007 until reaching a secret settlement in 2010.
+In 2004, Blaine overdosed on pills and was hospitalized at Mount Sinai Hospital in Manhattan after she learned that Robert had bought a $3.7 million house on Long Island for his secretary and then-girlfriend Ann Marie Pallan.
+They were involved in a divorce battle that lasted from 2007 until they reached a secret settlement in 2010.

 In 2006, after Robert and Blaine separated, they put their 6,500 sqft, three-unit, three-floor, unfinished co-op residence on the market.
+In 2012, Blaine Trump put her $17.5 million mansion in Millbrook up for sale.

 Trump married his second wife, Ann Marie Pallan, in January 2020.

-Robert was a longtime friend of Robert A. Altman.
+Trump was a longtime friend of Robert A. Altman.